crypto7world/btc-heritage/README.md

 ## Stability and versioning

+Commits between releases SHOULD NOT be considered stable.
+You should only use tagged releases.

 All the software provided is in working order and can be safely used to manage Bitcoin's holdings (I do since February 2024).

 We are using [Semantic Versioning](https://github.com/semver/semver) (MAJOR.MINOR.PATCH).